Willie Turner (sprinter)

-Willie Turner (born October 14, 1948) is an American former sprinter.
-Willie resides in his home town of Yakima, Washington, where he has coached sprinting at A.C.
+Willie Turner (October 14, 1948 – February 20, 2026) was an American sprinter.
+Willie resided in his hometown of Yakima, Washington, where he coached sprinting at A.C.
 Davis High School for many years.
-He is greatly loved by the local community and works part-time helping middle school children as a security guard for Wilson Middle School.
+He was greatly loved by the local community and worked part-time helping middle school children as a security guard for Wilson Middle School.
 Willie at one time in his illustrious carrier earned the title, for a brief period, as "Fastest Man Alive" for his efforts in the 100, 200, and 4x1 sprints.
 Among his many accomplishments he has won a silver medal in the 100m dash for the 1967 Pan American games.
 He was also favored to be a medalist at the Mexico Olympics before suffering a serious injury which effectively eliminated him from the competition.
 He still holds sprinting records at A.C.
-Davis High School in Yakima and Oregon State University where he is considered one of the schools best sprinters in the College's history.
+Davis High School in Yakima and Oregon State University where he is considered one of the school's best sprinters in the College's history.